 - 1. NSHRC will continue to refine its dispute resolution processes and identify and act on efficiencies in its delivery of services. - 2.
+NSHRC will complete its assessment of the use of restorative approaches to human rights dispute resolution and update the Commission's policies and procedures to reflect best practices. - 3.
 NSHRC will continue to monitor processing times for complaints and board of inquiry hearings to ensure a timely resolution of all matters.

-Sharing best practices with its partners and the local restorative learning community
+Sharing best practices with its partners

-- 3. NSHRC will maintain efforts to protect human rights by the sharing of best practices and knowledge of restorative approaches to human rights dispute resolution. - 4.
+- 4. NSHRC will maintain efforts to protect human rights by the sharing of best practices and knowledge of restorative approaches to human rights dispute resolution. - 5.
 NSHRC will continue to participate on relevant Canadian Association of Statutory Human Rights Associations (CASHRA) working groups with colleagues across the country.